 FAILED_LOGIN_ATEMPTS 3 PASSWORD_LOCK_TIME 10The argument of the second parameter is set to 10 days.

 Use the INACTIVE_ACCOUNT_TIME parameter to set inactivity period after which the account will be locked (the value is also expressed in days).

 5. Change Default Audit Settings

-In Oracle 12c the default value of audit_sys_operations is TRUE, but if your company uses the older version, you need to enable the parameter so that SQL commands by user sys will be audited.
+In Oracle 12c the default value of audit_sys_operations is TRUE, but if you use the older version, you need to enable the parameter so that SQL commands by user sys will be audited.

-Change it using the following command and reboot the database:
+Use the following command to enable it and reboot the system.

 SQL> alter system set audit_sys_operations=true scope=spfile;

 When starting to work with Oracle Database 12c, you can use the mixed mode by creating a policy with the CREATE AUDIT POLICY command then enable it with the AUDIT command.
 You can also use predefined policies (refer here to learn about default audit policies).

 Authentication of user identity is imperative in distributed environments.
 Apart from default authentication, Oracle Database supports third-party industry-standard authentication protocols and services.
 To utilize them, implement some configuration changes.